quixio/quix-cli/docs/cli-reference/cloud/users/permissions/edit.gen.md

 ## Overview

 Adds or edits the value of a single permission of a user in the organisation.
-Available roles: [Admin, Manager, Editor, Viewer]
+Available roles: [Admin, Manager, Editor, Viewer, None]

 **Aliases:** `edit`